-As the subject property is an existing and fully leased rental community, it is and will remain suitable for its intended use.
-The subject property's neighborhood is primarily residential with access to many neighborhood amenities within three miles.
-Surrounding land uses are compatible with multifamily rental housing and traffic arteries are convenient to the subject property.
-RPRG did not identify any negative attributes that would impact Magnolia Heights ability to successfully lease its units.
+The subject site is suitable for the proposed development of an affordable rental community.
+The subject site's neighborhood is primarily residential with convenient access to neighborhood amenities within three miles.
+Surrounding land uses are compatible with rental housing and major traffic arteries are convenient to the site.
+RPRG did not identify any negative attributes that would impact The Reserve at Jackson Road ability to successfully lease its units.